 Don't drive with your nannies on!

-In hindsight, the nannies were keeping me safe (as they are supposed to).
-I drove one session with TC and AH disabled - and spun the car.
-Coming from a Lotus Elise I'm used to mashing the throttle on corner exit, there was never too much throttle with an 1.8 l mid-engined car.
+To prove the point, I drove a session with TC and AH disabled, and spun the car exiting a corner.
+Coming from a Lotus Elise I've developed a habit of mashing the throttle on corner exit, as there never is too much throttle with an 1800 cc mid-engined car.

 305 to 330 mm brake rotor